-The District's cash and investments include cash in banks and investments held by the County Treasurer in a cash management pool.
+The District's cash and investments include cash held by the County Treasurer in an external investment pool.
 Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of investments is determined using the fair value hierarchy established by GASB 72.
 The fair value of participants' aggregate position in the pool is the same as the aggregate value of the pool shares.
 The participants share a ratable portion of the pool's activity and its value based on average daily balances.